developerY/BasePro/applications/photodo/docs/Packages.md

-Here is a `README.md` for your `BasePro` GitHub repository, based on the file structure you've provided.

----

 # BasePro Android Monorepo

 Welcome to the `BasePro` repository.
 This is an Android monorepo containing multiple, distinct applications that share a common set of core libraries and feature modules.